South Africa beat Zimbabwe inside two days in one-off four-day Test

 Spinner Keshav Maharaj finished them off by taking 5-59.

-Craig Ervine was Zimbabwe's top second-innings scorer with 23 in the day-night match as they struggled with the conditions and the pink ball.
+Craig Ervine was Zimbabwe's top second-innings scorer with 23 as they struggled with the conditions and the pink ball.

 "I don't think we were overwhelmed but it was a surprise to us to see the ball move around like that.
 We didn't assess conditions that well," said Zimbabwe captain Graeme Cremer.